ragents/fragentsd/ang-src/views/help.md

 - [Sessions](/) - shows sessions attached to, and ragents connected to those sessions

+- [Integrations](/integrations) - shows integrations you've created, to link
+  to other ragents-capable applications

 - [Messages](/messages) - shows diagnostic messages for the web front end